Baseball roundup: Bryant, Western Nebraska Pioneers down Gameday Angels

-GERING — Tyler Bryant tossed five strong innings recording nine strikeouts Sunday night in his last start for the Western Nebraska Pioneers at Oregon Trail Park Stadium.
+GERING — Tyler Bryant tossed five strong innings and recorded nine strikeouts Sunday night in his last start for the Western Nebraska Pioneers.

-The right-handed pitcher, who is from Amarillo, Texas, has signed a contract with the Empire League in New York.
+The right-handed pitcher who is from Amarillo, Texas, signed a professional contract with the Tupper Lake Riverpigs of the Empire League in New York.

 “Getting nine strikeouts on the mound is crazy,” Bryant said while starting to show some emotion.
 “I love everyone.
 It has been a fun month here, man, in my last college outing.
 I am Going out with a bang.”